gazpachu/sugui-design-system/src/content/references.md

-The SugUI design system was inspired by these other organisations' design systems:
+The sugUI design system was inspired by these other organisations' design systems:

 - Google: https://material.io/design/
 - Atlassian: https://atlassian.design/